Online Work: Slate Magazine

-I currently work as a developer at Slate Magazine, where I am responsible for our technology team’s front-end work and our relations with the editorial, design and business teams.
-Below are some site projects in which I had a leadership or other major role.
+At Slate Magazine I was responsible for our site’s front-end work and our technology relationships with the editorial, design and business teams.
+I also worked directly to maintain relationships with several partner sites and vendors.
+Below are some site projects in which I had a leadership or other major role:

 Slate VSlate V 2007 Launch